Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Experimental Results

-The main ZSSD results on SEM16, VAST, and COVID-19 are summarized in Table~\ref{zeroshot}.
-Our proposed CIRF consistently outperforms all baseline models across both datasets, demonstrating the effectiveness of our approach in challenging zero-shot scenarios.

-Specifically, CIRF achieves an average F1 score improvement of 1-point over FOLAR (the previous SOTA) on SEM16, and a 3.6-point boost on the more challenging VAST dataset, which approximates real-world fine-grained ZSSD.
-Statistical significance tests ($p$ < 0.05) confirm that CIRF's improvements over strong competitors (MultiPLN, EDDA, and KAI) are robust across all evaluation metrics.
+\paragraph{Main ZSSD Experimental Results.} The main ZSSD results are summarized in Table~\ref{zeroshot}.
+CIRF consistently outperforms all baseline models across all three datasets, demonstrating the effectiveness of our approach in challenging zero-shot scenarios.
+For example, CIRF achieves an average F1 score of 76.2 on SEM16 and 80.9 on VAST, representing a 1.9-point improvement over FOLAR and a 0.6-point gain over LCDA, respectively, and surpassing LogiMDF, the most competitive method on the COVID-19 dataset, by 3.7 points.
+Statistical significance tests (p $<$ 0.05) confirm that CIRF's improvements over FOLAR and LogiMDF are significant.

 A closer examination reveals several trends: First, traditional non-LLM methods perform substantially worse on ZSSD, while LLM-based models yield notable gains, emphasizing the crucial role of LLMs' reasoning capabilities.
-Furthermore, fine-tuned LLM-based models (KAI, LogiMDF, FOLAR, and CIRF) generally surpass direct prompting strategies (Ts-CoT, COLA, and KASD), suggesting that combining annotated data with the knowledge encoded in LLMs is more effective.
+Furthermore, fine-tuned LLM-based models (KAI, LogiMDF, FOLAR, and CIRF) generally surpass direct prompting strategies (GPT-3.5, COLA, and KASD), suggesting that combining annotated data with the knowledge encoded in LLMs is more effective.

+Breaking down by dataset, CIRF’s advantage is most pronounced on VAST, which features greater topic diversity and fine-grained targets, showcasing its robustness in real-world scenarios.
+On SEM16 and COVID-19, where the targets are more constrained, all LLM-based models perform more closely, but CIRF still consistently ranks first.

 We also compare different knowledge representations.
 Models using FOL knowledge elicited from LLMs (CIRF and FOLAR) generally outperform those using natural language (KAI), indicating that FOL provides a more compact and effective abstraction for reasoning transfer.
-Notably, CIRF further outperforms KAI, the strongest prior LLM-based method, across all metrics, highlighting the added value of our cognitive framework enhancement.
-These results collectively demonstrate that CIRF not only sets a new state-of-the-art for ZSSD but also provides insights into the importance of structured LLM-elicited knowledge and cognitive schema design for robust zero-shot stance reasoning.
+Notably, CIRF further outperforms KAI, the strongest prior LLM-based method, highlighting the added value of our cognitive framework enhancement.